anda5/fleetmanagement/README.md

 # fleetmanagement
  Create Fleet Management System

-✓ Have a database implementing many-to-many relationship between owners and ships. o One owner can have many ships o One ship can be owned by many owners o Ships have details about themselves such as Name, ImoNumber, Type, Tonnage.
+✓ Have a database implementing many-to-many relationship between owners and ships<br/>
+o One owner can have many ships<br/>
+o One ship can be owned by many owners<br/>
+o Ships have details about themselves such as Name, ImoNumber, Type, Tonnage.<br/>

 ✓ Build a RESTful CRUD API for Fleet Management System described below:

-No. Description
+No. Description<br/>
-1 Get all ships from ship table
+1 Get all ships from ship table<br/>
-2 Add new ship
+2 Add new ship<br/>
-3 Ship is updated
+3 Ship is updated<br/>
-4 Ship is deleted
+4 Ship is deleted<br/>
-5 Get all the details that can be obtained about the ship 6 Delete an owner who owns several ships
+5 Get all the details that can be obtained about the ship<br/>
+6 Delete an owner who owns several ships<br/>

 ✓ Create Integration Tests for REST APIs proving that the whole system works.

 Technologies:
-PostgreSQL database
+PostgreSQL database<br/>
-,JPA and Hibernate
+JPA and Hibernate<br/>
-,Spring framework for dependency-injection
+Spring framework for dependency-injection<br/>
-,Gradle
+Gradle<br/>